wahibhaq/android-speaker-audioanalysis/README.md

 android-speech-emotionrecognition
 =================================

-This is my Masters thesis project in which I am trying to implement Emotion Recognition system on Android using voice of speaker.
-It involves Speaker recognition in the first place.
-The two approaches include Online (via server) and Offline (implement everything on android).
+This is my Masters thesis project titled "Speaker Detection and Conversation Analysis on Mobile Devices".
+I am trying to implement Audio Analysis techniques and Speaker Recognition on Android using machine learning approach to investigate performance, battery usage on phone in offline usage.